 - Selenium Web Driver with Cucumber Framework

 Calcey also uses Jenkins as its Continuous Integration tool, working in conjunction with test automation.
-Jenkins is our preferred open source tool to perform CI.
+Jenkins is our preferred open-source tool to perform CI.
 The basic functionality of Jenkins is to monitor a version control system and to start and monitor a build system if changes occur.
-Jenkins monitors the whole build process and provides reports and notifications to alert maintainers on success or failures.
-We setup a scheduler in Jenkins to read the committed regression test scripts from GIT (our code repository), which runs the scripts, evaluates the results and shows it in our Jenkins dashboard.
-With every release we run regression suites to ensure the new functionalities don’t break existing ones.
+Jenkins monitors the whole build process and provides reports and notifications to alert maintainers of successes or failures.
+We set up a scheduler in Jenkins to read the committed regression test scripts from GIT (our code repository), which runs the scripts, evaluates the results and shows them in our Jenkins dashboard.
+With every release, we run regression suites to ensure the new functionalities don’t break existing ones.
 The QA team monitors the results and reports any failed scenarios as bugs on JIRA.